 As of May 2018, the state of the art for “mak[ing] measured-out microdoses” from psilocybin-containing mushrooms involves [w]eighing them, grinding them into powder form, and putting them into gel capsules….”

 According, to Ms. Kitchens, “some dealers are adjusting to the spike in microdoser clients by … offering use of their scales to help weigh mushrooms.”
 She notes that using a scale “that registers a thousandth of a gram helps people start as small as possible.”
 (In previous articles, we noted that the term micro-dosing is somewhat misleading because “micro” refers to 1000 times less material than that taken in the practice of microdosing.)

 All existing methods of making “measured-out” formulations fail to provide precise doses of the active ingredients.
-These methods may accurately measure out the amount of mushroom material to the milligram (‘thousandth of a gram”); but they do not provide a reliable means for measuring out the amount of active ingredients, e.g., psilocybin.
+These methods may accurately measure out the amount of mushroom material to the milligram (‘thousandth of a gram”), but they do not provide a reliable means for measuring out the amount of active ingredients such as psilocybin.

 Reliability of Microdosing Methods